The 6-strand braid group is CAT(0): Proof of the main theorem

-Let $k$ be minimal such that $C_k$ is a block of $v_i$.
+Let $k$ be minimal such that $C_i$ is a block of $v_k$.

-Any apartment in $X$ containing both $v$ and $w$ is represented by a non-crossing tree $T$ which contains the edge $e$ in $U_n$, and such that the subforest obtained by removing $e$ from the tree corresponds to $w$ (since $w$ is opposite $v$), using the correspondence from Remark~\ref{rmk: forests and vertices}.
+Any apartment in $X$ containing both $v$ and $w$ is represented by a non-crossing tree $T$ which contains the edge $e$, and such that the subforest obtained by removing $e$ from the tree corresponds to $w$ (since $w$ is opposite $v$), using the correspondence from Remark~\ref{rmk: forests and vertices}.
 We will now construct such a tree $T$ by inductively picking edges $e_l=$ for $l=1,\dots, n-1$ in $U_n$.

 Take $e_1$ to be the edge corresponding to $v_1$.
 For each $2\leq l\leq k-1$ choose $e_l$ to be an edge such that the edges $e_1, \ldots, e_l$ form a non-crossing forest corresponding to $v_l$ (again using Remark~\ref{rmk: forests and vertices}).
 This is possible since vertices of $C$ are non-crossing partitions.

 Choose $e_k=e$.
 Observe that the edges $e_1, \ldots, e_k$ still form a non-crossing forest, since the edge $e$ cannot cross any other edge, and the vertex $i$ was isolated in the forest formed by $e_1, \ldots, e_{k-1}$, and so no cycles appear.

 Now we continue choosing edges $e_l$ for $k+1, \ldots, n-1$ as before, with the additional requirement that none of the edges $e_l$ with $l\geq k+1$ connects to $i$.
 Choosing the remaining edges like this is possible since in each step two blocks of $v_{l}$ are joined to form a block of $v_{l+1}$, and the block containing $i$ always contains at least also the vertex $j$, hence if a block is joined to the one containing $i$ then we may do this using an edge emanating from $j$ (or some other vertex in this block different from $i$).
 The resulting tree is by construction non-crossing.
 The apartment $A$ spanned by $T$ contains $v$ and $C$.
 Further, since $e_k$ is the only edge connected to $i$, the apartment $A$ does also contain the vertex $w$. \end{proof} \end{lem}